 - After at least 500 mL total have flushed through the bottle, withdraw the tubing and insert the stopper in the bottle while the bottle is submerged in the water.
 Make sure that you push the stopper all the way down.
 Take duplicates of all samples, two for N2/Ar and two for 4He.

-- Remove the needle from the stopper while the bottle is still submerged in the water.
-Properly dispose of all needles or return the used needles with the samples.
+- Remove the needle from the stopper while the bottle is still submerged.
+Properly dispose of all needles.

 - Take duplicates of all samples, two for N2/Ar and/or two for 4He.

-- Record the (a) sample name, (b) water temperature and (c) estimated recharge altitude on the label attached to the foam sleeve.
+- Record the (a) sample name, (b) water temperature and (c) estimated recharge altitude (elevation of the well can be substituted) on the label attached to the foam sleeve.
 Do not put a label on the bottle.
 The bottle with stopper is pre-weighed.
 Do not switch stoppers from bottle to bottle.

 USGS Groundwater Dating Lab